 Work is movement.

-Why Kilojoules on food packaging?
+Why have Kilojoules on food packaging?

 The shift from calories to kilojoules was just another one of the things that changed when we adopted the SI metric measurement system.
 Parliament passed the Australian Metric Conversion Act in 1970, and government agencies therefore followed through shortly thereafter.